Uploading Video Assets

 Custom Uploads

 If you have the video hosted at some other location, you can simply choose the “Raw Video URL” option and then enter the URL in the option that appears.
-You then click the “Begin Upload” and SparqFest fetches the video for you.
+You then click “Begin Upload” and SparqFest fetches the video for you.

 This Option Works only in Selected Situations